jbahamon/ctm-lucca/Readme.md

 - **Climax Summon**: `D, DB, B, D, DF, F, b/c` (Ground)

+Requires 2000 Power.
 Bayonetta performs a chant, using her hair for a final summon.
 Qualifies as a throw.
 The summoned demon depends on whether you're using the Bayonetta 1 or 2 moveset:

   * Bayonetta 1 summons Gomorrah, Devourer of the Divine.
 It will bite down on the opponent.
   * Bayonetta 2 summons Baal, Empress of the Fathoms.
 It will attempt to grab the opponent with its tongue.